payamyek/oracle/README.md

 If you are interested how we extract this data using Pandas, you can view the commited [Jupyter notebook](https://github.com/payamyek/oracle/blob/13ecbd2ccf9c50e2eff7dcba799a527559c6a273/notebooks/life_table.ipynb).
 We essentially take this pre-computed Excel life table and load them into our Python runtime as a Pandas Dataframe.

+## REST API

+You can view the full [API documentation ](https://oracle-production.up.railway.app/docs#/) that was built with Swager.

 ## Tools

 - Python